aws-samples/amazon-sagemaker-reusable-components/package-cfn.md

 # Package CloudFormation templates
 Before you can deploy the delivered [CloudFormation templates](cfn-templates/), they need to be packaged and uploaded to an Amazon S3 bucket of your choice for deployment.
 There are two options how you can perform this preparation step.
+The option 1 works in any development environment, Windows, Linux, or MacOS.
+The option 2 works only on Linux or MacOS.

 ## Option 1 - use a CloudFormation template to package and upload
 This option first deploys a simple CloudFormation template [`package-cfn.yaml`](package-cfn.yaml).
 The template creates a [CodeBuild](https://aws.amazon.com/codebuild/) project which packages and uploads the deployment templates into the specified S3 bucket.